 China’s Market is Huge and the Potential is Even Bigger Online

-China’s online retail sakes is huge and potentially bigger.
+China’s online retail sales are huge and potentially bigger.
 In 2015, online retail sales in China totaled $581 billion, a 33% rise from 2014.
-Except popular sporting goods, there are more products sold online in a large amount, such as smartphones, groceries, beer, antiques, and even art.
+Except for popular sporting goods, there are more products sold online in a large amount, such as smartphones, groceries, beer, antiques, and even art.

 A growing portion of China’s 1.4 billion people are making discretionary purchases every day, and it’s showing no signs of stopping.
-By 2020, BCG forecasts there will be 280 million affluent consumers in China with a disposable income of $20K to $1m.
-Between now and then, average incomes will have tripled, if not more.
+In 2020, there are more than 280 million affluent consumers in China with a disposable income of $20K to $1m.
 In general, whatever you’re selling, it’s hard not to take notice of China.

 The Affection for Foreign Sportwear Brands in China

 According to BCG, 61% of Chinese would pay more for US-made products.
 In certain categories, the preference is even higher.
-The World Luxury Association found 86% of Chinese consumers refuse to buy luxury goods labeled “Made in China”.
+The World Luxury Association found that 86% of Chinese consumers refuse to buy luxury goods labeled “Made in China”.
 61% of Chinese have less confidence in local food than in 2011, and 28% expect to replace their domestic purchases with imports says Ipsos.

 5 Most Popular Global and Chinese Sportswear Brands in China

 As mentioned above, Chinese people prefer Western brands than any else brands, such as Nike or Adidas.

 Founded in Germany by Adolf Dassler in 1948, Adidas entered China in 1997, almost 20 years behind competitor Nike, which helps explain the market gap, but as the second most popular athletic brand in China, and a vast retail network, Adidas isn’t particularly worried